4rutnv3g/the_task/README.md

 that I would not advocate deploying this particular solution; if I had plans to deploy this to the cloud it would be done a totally different way using a cloud-native stack.

+The SQL for creating the views can be viewed in `src/initialise.sql` and `src/analyse.sql`

 ### Future Work

 - clearer/better interface